-22 To reduce Minor Negative Moderate Negative Moderate Negative annual CO2 Effect / Moderate Effect / Major Effect / Major emissions by Negative Effect Negative Effect Negative Effect 60% from 1990 The significant The significant The significant levels, by 2050 population population population increase (36% by 2026). increase and the increase and the and the energy (,, energy used energy used during used during the during the the construction construction and construction and and subsequent subsequent subsequent occupation of the occupation of the occupation of new dwellings is new dwellings is the new dwellings likely to lead to a likely to lead to a is likely to lead to net increase in net increase in a net increase in energy demand energy demand energy demand across the across the Borough. across the Borough.
+22 To reduce Minor Negative Moderate Negative Moderate Negative annual CO2 Effect / Moderate Effect / Major Effect / Major emissions by Negative Effect Negative Effect Negative Effect 60% from 1990 The significant The significant The significant levels, by 2050 population population population increase (36% by 2026). increase and the increase and the and the energy , , , energy used energy used during used during the during the the construction construction and construction and and subsequent subsequent subsequent occupation of the occupation of the occupation of new dwellings is new dwellings is the new dwellings likely to lead to a likely to lead to a is likely to lead to net increase in net increase in a net increase in energy demand energy demand energy demand across the across the Borough. across the Borough.
 Given he Given he scale of Borough.
-Given scale of the the development he scale of the development proposed, there is development proposed, there is the potential for the proposed, there is the potential for new homes to the potential for the new homes to include low carbon the new homes include low carbon technologies within to include low technologies within their design and to use low carbon carbon their design and to technologies use low carbon materials within their within their design materials within construction.
-The and to use low their construction. potential to which carbon materials The potential to this is realised will within their which this is depend on whether construction.
-The realised will ambitious potential to depend on sustainability targets which this is whether ambitious (such as those that realised will sustainability exceed the Code depend on targets (such as for Sustainable whether those that exceed Homes) are used. ambitious the Code for sustainability Sustainable Homes) targets (such as are used. those that exceed the Code for Sustainable - · · · Homes) are used.
-23 To deliver a ? ? ? built .
-Insufficient Insufficient Insufficient environment information information information that is well adapted to cope with the changing weather conditions that are forecast.
-24 Incorporate Neutral Neutral Neutral measures into The expected The expected The expected development increase in new increase in new increase in new proposals that buildings would buildings would buildings would contribute lead to (given lead to (given lead to (given latest towards a latest planning latest planning planning reduction in requirements) to requirements) to requirements) to flood risk higher design higher design higher design aimed at standard, standard, standard, providing a incorporating incorporating incorporating runoff rate less requirements in requirements in the requirements in the than the NPPF and NPPF and achieve NPPF and achieve greenfield achieve runoff runoff rates runoff rates rates. rates consistent consistent with consistent with with existing existing Greenfield existing Greenfield Greenfield runoff runoff rates. runoff rates. rates.
+Given scale of the the development he scale of the development proposed, there is development proposed, there is the potential for the proposed, there is the potential for new homes to the potential for the new homes to include low carbon the new homes include low carbon technologies within to include low technologies within their design and to carbon their design and to use low carbon technologies use low carbon materials within their within their design materials within construction.
+The and to use low their construction. potential to which carbon materials The potential to which this is this is realised will within their construction.
+The realised will depend on whether ambitious potential to depend on sustainability targets which this is whether ambitious (such as those that realised will sustainability exceed the Code depend on targets (such as for Sustainable whether those that exceed Homes) are used. ambitious the Code for Thomas, are osea. sustainability Sustainable Homes) targets (such as are used. those that are esea. exceed the Code for Sustainable Homes) are used.
+23 To deliver a ? ? ? built Insufficient Insufficient Insufficient environment information information information that is well adapted to cope with the changing weather conditions that are forecast.
+No. 1 NI I No. 1 24 Incorporate Neutral Neutral Neutral The expended measures into The expected The expected The expected development increase in new increase in new increase in new proposals that buildings would buildings would buildings would contribute lead to (given lead to (given lead to (given latest towards a latest planning latest planning planning reduction in requirements) to requirements) to requirements) to flood risk higher design higher design higher design aimed at standard, standard, standard, providing a incorporating incorporating incorporating runoff rate less requirements in requirements in the requirements in the than the NPPF and NPPF and achieve NPPF and achieve greenfield achieve runoff runoff rates runoff rates rates. rates consistent consistent with consistent with with existing existing Greenfield existing Greenfield Greenfield runoff runoff rates. runoff rates. rates.